AnnexMedAnnexMedAnnexMed

 Ground Ambulance Billing (ALS/BLS)

-ALS-1, ALS-2, ALS-specialty, and BLS level billing with PCR documentation review for level-of-service verification before claim submission.
-Mileage calculation review and billing accuracy verification are integrated into every claim workflow — not treated as a separate audit step.
+ALS-1, ALS-2, ALS-specialty, and BLS billing with PCR review for level-of-service validation before submission.
+Mileage calculation and billing accuracy checks are embedded in every claim workflow to prevent errors, underpayments, and compliance risks across transport encounters.

 Air Ambulance Billing

-Rotor-wing (A0431) and fixed-wing (A0432/A0435/A0436) air ambulance billing: transport code selection, loaded mileage calculation, medical necessity documentation review, and No Surprises Act compliance management — including patient disclosures and IDR process support.
+Rotor-wing (A0431) and fixed-wing (A0432/A0435/A0436) billing with transport code selection, loaded mileage calculation, medical necessity review, and No Surprises Act compliance including disclosures and IDR process support for air transport reimbursement accuracy.

 Mileage Billing Accuracy